-6.8 At Arden Grove Infant and Nursery staff are aware of the indicators and risk factors which may signal a child is vulnerable to or involved with serious violent crime.
+6.8 At Wells-next-the-Sea Primary and Nursery School staff are aware of the indicators and risk factors which may signal a child is vulnerable to or involved with serious violent crime.
 We make reference to the Home Office's Preventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults: county lines guidance for more information.